-borrowings other than working capital borrowings;

-- sales of our equity and debt securities; and - sales or other dispositions of assets for cash, other than inventory, accounts receivable and other assets sold in the ordinary course of business or as part of normal retirement or replacement of assets.
+- borrowings other than working capital borrowings; - sales of our equity and debt securities; and sales or other dispositions of assets for cash, other than inventory, accounts receivable and other assets sold in the ordinary course of business or as part of normal retirement or replacement of assets.

 Characterization of cash distributions.
-Our partnership agreement requires that we treat all available cash distributed as coming from operating surplus until the sum of all available cash distributed since the closing of our initial public offering equals the operating surplus from January 18, 2013, the closing date of our initial public offering, through the end of the quarter immediately preceding that distribution.
+Our partnership agreement requires that we treat all available cash distributed as coming from operating surplus until the sum of all available cash distributed since January 18, 2013, the closing date of our IPO, equals the operating surplus from January 18, 2013 through the end of the quarter immediately preceding that distribution.
 Our partnership agreement requires that we treat any amount distributed in excess of operating surplus, regardless of its source, as capital surplus.
 We do not anticipate that we will make any distributions from capital surplus.